Levels of Effective Testing Communication

 Put things in writing

 There is also a case for a middle ground: you can back up verbal communication with written notes.
 A good example of that would be sprint retrospectives.
 The format screams for an in-person or Zoom meeting so everyone can share their opinions.
 It wonāt, however, be as effective without conclusions that can be referenced later.
-Good meeting notes are an essential practice for communicating as QA manager.Ā
+Good meeting minutes are an essential practice for communicating as QA manager.Ā

 Implement a collaboration-minded test management solution